Internal Medicine Residency Program at Vassar Brothers Medical Center

 Residents have 4 weeks of vacation per year.
 In general, these weeks are broken down into 2 two-week blocks but on occasion can be taken as a 4-week block.

-How do you prepare us for the Boards?
+How do you support our success with the Internal Medicine Boards?